dustinlyons/nixos-config/README.md

 * id_ed25519_github
 * id_ed25519_github.pub

 `id_ed25519_agenix` is copied over and used to encrypt/decrypt `agenix` secrets.
-I use `id_ed25519_github` for my Github account; may move to host keys in the future.
+I use `id_ed25519_github` for my Github account.

 Both are needed at install time to download my private `nix-secrets` Github repository and decrypt the configuration.

 I keep these secrets `age`-encrypted with my Yubikey on two USB drives and decrypt them temporarily when bootstrapping a new system.
 You should either create your own keys and name them exactly as I have or fork this repo and change how my `secrets` `nix-command` handles the import (using KMS, CKM, paperkey, Hashicorp Vault, etc.).
 It's pretty simple `bash`.

-Finally, plug in the USB drive and run this command:
+Finally, plug in the USB drive, boot the installer and run this command:
 ```sh
 nix run --extra-experimental-features 'nix-command flakes' github:dustinlyons/nixos-config#secrets
 ```

 ### Install configuration
 After the keys are in place, you're good to go.
-Just boot the installer and run this command.
+Just run this installation command.

 > [!IMPORTANT]
 > For Nvidia cards, select the second option `nomodeset` when booting the installer.